RachWalm/black-jack/README.md

 ### Not using equal to or greater than just greater than
 I had two examples where the greater than logic was not what was intended.
 In both cases I had intended equal to or greater than and only used greater than.

-1. When checking that the player had sufficient credit to be able to place a bet I put > 1, but obviously there is not reason why a bet of 1 could not be placed.
+1. When checking that the player had sufficient credit to be able to place a bet I put > 1, but obviously there is no reason why a bet of 1 could not be placed.
 The logic should either be > 0 or >=1.
 This was discovered when a player tried to bet 1.
 2. During the development of the Ace function I used greater than for my limit numbers when they should have been >= which meant that for Black Jack (21) my calculation was giving the Ace a value of 1 when it should be 11 to equal 21.

 ### Initial input held instead of latest input

 Due to the ordering of the actions in my code the input of a bet took a value and then validated it.
-Often the first input was kept rather than the one passing validation.
+Often the first input was kept rather than the one needed to pass validation.

 - If the value failed validation then it asked for another value.
 During various attempts at the code it either held the initial input (which was the first bug to deal with) and ignored later inputs or as I moved through improving the code either the calculations or the values given to the player on screen were from the wrong iteration.
-- This was eventually worked through by working step by step thorough the code with each error till I found where it was in the wrong order.
+- This was eventually dealt with by working step by step thorough the code with each error till I found where it was in the wrong order.
 Eventually, although not best practise, it was decided to put Bet as a global variable so that all the other functions were working from the same source, rather than returning the value.
-- Potentially with additional work this could be sorted out in to a return again, but currently as it is working and there were more important concerns it was left to be improved (if time) later.
+- Potentially with additional work this could be improved in to a *return* again, but currently, as it is working and there were more important concerns, it was left to be improved (if time) later.

 ### Infinite loop

 The dealer time was stuck in an infinite loop while the function was being developed as the part of the function that dealt an extra card hadn't been put in so it kept checking if the value exceeded 17 and as no action had occurred to change the value (no new cards to add in) it went round the loop.

-This took a few times to realise as sometimes the initial draw was above 17 so it was an intermittent fault.
+This took a few times to become apparent as sometimes the initial draw was above 17 so it was an intermittent fault.

 ### CodeAnywhere issues